Breast Lift Surgery

 How soon after breast lift surgery can I resume my exercise routine?

-The key to recovery after a breast lift is to keep any pressure off of your incisions and to minimize any movement of the breasts.
-This allows your incisions to heal the most cleanly, which will mean rapidly decreasing the visibility of your scars moving forward.
+The key to recovery after a breast lift is to keep any pressure off of your incisions, and to minimize any movement of the breasts.
+This allows your incisions to heal the most cleanly, which will mean rapidly decreasing visibility of your scars moving forward.

 So, while you will be able to return to low or no impact activity, such as riding a stationary bike, in just a couple weeks, any strenuous exercise or any heavy lifting will need to wait for at least six weeks following your surgery.
 You don’t want to stress your incisions because this allows your scar tissue to reach its maximum strength.